 \subsection{Data Construction}

-We introduce \textbf{HC-Bench}, to the best of our knowledge, the first benchmark dataset for evaluating VLMs’ ability to recognize visually hidden content.
+We introduce \textbf{HC-Bench}, a benchmark dataset for evaluating VLMs’ ability to recognize visually hidden content.
 As shown in Figure~\ref{fig:dataset}, the dataset consists of 112 synthetic images divided into two categories:

-\paragraph{Hidden text images (56 total).} 28 Latin words : Selected from 7 semantic categories (e.g., animals, objects), varying in length and frequency.
-28 non-Latin words : Chinese characters and other scripts, balanced for visual complexity.
+\paragraph{Hidden text images (56 total).} 28 Latin words are selected from seven semantic categories (e.g., animals, objects), varying in length and frequency.
+28 non-Latin words are Chinese characters and other scripts, balanced for visual complexity.